10 Branson Day Trips to Add to Your Calendar

-Springfield is Missouri’s third-largest city.
-The Queen City is home to the Missouri Sports Hall of Fame, the Springfield Cardinals AA baseball affiliate of the St. Louis Cardinals, who play at Hammons Field, Jordan Valley Ice Park, Juanita K. Hammons Hall for the Performing Arts, the Springfield Conservation Nature Center and the historic Landers Theater.
+Springfield is Missouri’s third-largest city and is proudly known as the Queen City.
+It is home to the Missouri Sports Hall of Fame, the Springfield Cardinals AA baseball affiliate of the St. Louis Cardinals who play at Hammons Field, Jordan Valley Ice Park, Juanita K. Hammons Hall for the Performing Arts, the Springfield Conservation Nature Center and the historic Landers Theater.

 The Discovery Center of Springfield is a place for families to interact with hands-on learning for kids of all ages.
 Visitors can browse the original Bass Pro Shops Outdoor World, visit the hunting and fishing gallery, gaze at the giant aquariums and enjoy a meal at Hemingway’s Blue Water Café, all located inside the complex.
 Adjacent to Bass Pro Shops is Wonders of Wildlife National Museum & Aquarium.

 Allow for some wiggle room in your schedule to visit these other notable sites: Fantastic Caverns (a 50-minute guided tour following an ancient underground riverbed filled with massive formations), Wilson’s Creek National Battlefield for Civil War buffs, Dickerson Park Zoo, Wild Animal Safari and the Laura Ingalls Wilder Home and Museum in nearby Mansfield.